GraanJonlo/influxdb/README.md

 ## start an influxdb instance

-    docker run -d --name influxdb [-p 8083:8083 -p 8086:8086 -p 8090:8090 -p 8099:8099] [-v /some/directory:/data] -d graanjonlo/influxdb[:tag]
+    docker run -d --name influxdb [-p 8083:8083 -p 8086:8086 -p 8088:8088] [-v /some/directory:/data] -d graanjonlo/influxdb[:tag]

-This image includes `EXPOSE 8083, 8086, 8090 and 8099`, so standard container linking will make it automatically available to the linked containers.
+This image includes `EXPOSE 8083, 8086 and 8088`, so standard container linking will make it automatically available to the linked containers.
 It also includes `VOLUME ["/data"]` so you can mount a data volume.

+## connect to running instance

+    docker exec -t -i influxdb /opt/influxdb/influx